microsoft/PubSec-Info-Assistant/tests/README.md

 # Tests

-This folder contains a functional test, which are used to validate the pipeline works as designed.
+The `/tests` folder contains a functional test, which are used to validate the pipeline works as designed.

 ## Functional tests